 Michigan Department of Human Services Director Maura D. Corrigan and the national advocacy organization Children's Rights today announced changes to a 2008 federal lawsuit settlement that are designed to fix long-standing issues in the state's foster care system.

-The modified agreement establishes new benchmarks for reform, strengthening support for families and children in foster care, and gives DHS greater flexibility to make reforms.
-DHS and Children's Rights have presented the revisions to U.S. District Court Judge Nancy G. Edmunds to be entered as a court order.
+The modified agreement establishes new benchmarks for reform, strengthening support for families and children in foster care, and gives MDHHS greater flexibility to make reforms.
+MDHHS and Children's Rights have presented the revisions to U.S. District Court Judge Nancy G. Edmunds to be entered as a court order.

-"This new agreement gives DHS greater flexibility to eliminate unnecessary bureaucracy and direct more resources into protecting and caring for children."
+"This new agreement gives MDHHS greater flexibility to eliminate unnecessary bureaucracy and direct more resources into protecting and caring for children."

 Among the key changes to the 2008 agreement:

-- DHS will build on the new initiatives launched this year to recruit and retain high-quality foster families, provide essential resources to children and families, and remove barriers to adoption.
+- MDHHS will build on the new initiatives launched this year to recruit and retain high-quality foster families, provide essential resources to children and families, and remove barriers to adoption.

 - Caseworkers will spend less time filling out and filing reports and more time providing direct services to children and families.